LIA: Privacy-Preserving Data Quality Evaluation in Federated Learning Using a Lazy Influence Approximation: Introduction

-Another challenge is to approximate the influence while preserving the privacy of the data.
-Many approaches to Federated Learning (e.g.,~\cite{brendan2018learning,DBLP:conf/bigdataconf/TriastcynF19}) remedy this by combining FL with Differential Privacy (DP)~\cite{dwork2006,10.1007/11787006_1,dwork2006our,dwork2006calibrating}, a data anonymization technique that is viewed by many researchers as the gold standard~\cite{triastcyn2020data}.
+The second challenge is to limit the information leaked by this approximate influence measure to preserve the privacy of the data.
+Many approaches to Federated Learning (e.g.,~\cite{brendan2018learning,DBLP:conf/bigdataconf/TriastcynF19}) remedy this by combining FL with Differential Privacy (DP)~\cite{dwork2006,dwork2006our,dwork2006calibrating,kairouz2021practical,de2204unlocking,choquette2022multi}, a data anonymization technique that many researchers view as the gold standard~\cite{triastcyn2020data}.
 We show how the sign of influence can be approximated in an FL setting while maintaining strong differential privacy guarantees.
-Specifically, there are two sets of participants' data that we need to protect: the training and the test data (see also Section~\ref{sec: High Level Description of Our Setting}).
-For the training data being evaluated, we clip and add noise to the gradients according to~\cite{mcmahan2017learning}, which achieves a \emph{local} differential privacy guarantee.
-To ensure the privacy of the test data and the influence approximation itself, we employ a differentially private defense mechanism based on the idea of randomized response~\cite{warner1965randomized} (inspired by~\cite{erlingsson2014rappor}).
-Together the two mechanisms ensure strong, \emph{worst-case privacy} guarantees, while allowing for accurate filtering of data.
+Specifically, there are two sets of participants' data that we need to protect: the training and the validation data (see also Section~\ref{sec: High-Level Description of Our Setting}).
+We use DP-SGD for this training to ensure datapoint-level local DP~\cite{abadi2016deep,opacus} To ensure the privacy of the validation data and the influence approximation itself, we employ a differentially private defense mechanism based on the idea of randomized response~\cite{warner1965randomized} (inspired by~\cite{erlingsson2014rappor}).
+Together the two mechanisms ensure strong, \emph{worst-case differential privacy} guarantees while allowing for accurate data filtering.
+See Figure~\ref{figure:1} for an overview of our approach.

-The proposed approach can be used as a `right of passage' every time a participant joins the federation, or periodically during communication rounds (most resource intensive, but would provide the best results), or even as a diagnostic tool.
-A quality score is useful for various purposes beyond filtering poor data, such as rewarding the data provider, incentivizing users in a crowdsourcing application, assessing a data provider's reputation, and so on.